MonCOEH co-ordinates two postgraduate courses:

 A short course designed for occupational medicine trainees and GPs who assess patients with work-related problems.
 The course objectives include (but are not limited to) providing the knowledge and skills necessary to diagnose occupational diseases, perform medical assessments, and write a medicolegal report.

-This two-week short course runs twice annually and covers the flight environment, altitude and pressure cabins, oxygen equipment, thermal stress, spatial disorientation, human factors in aviation, air traffic services, clinical aviation medicine, cardiology, respiratory medicine, drugs and alcohol, ophthalmology and otolaryngology, neurology, passenger fitness to fly, civil aviation medical certification, and aviation accident investigation.
+This two-week short course runs three times a year and covers the flight environment, altitude and pressure cabins, oxygen equipment, thermal stress, spatial disorientation, human factors in aviation, air traffic services, clinical aviation medicine, cardiology, respiratory medicine, drugs and alcohol, ophthalmology and otolaryngology, neurology, passenger fitness to fly, civil aviation medical certification, and aviation accident investigation.

 Students visit Air Services Australia at Tullamarine (including a visit to the control tower) and will also experience a 737 flight simulator.

-See also the School of Public Health and Preventive Medicine's short course site.
+See all our aviation medicine courses on the School of Public Health and Preventive Medicine's short course site.

-MonCOEH has opportunites for completing a PhD on one of a range of our projects.
+MonCOEH has opportunites for completing a PhD on a range of projects.

 Are you interested in completing a PhD with MonCOEH?
-Please contact our Doctoral Studies Coordinator in the first instance to determine your eligibility.
+Please contact our Doctoral Studies Coordinator to determine your eligibility.